 Classroom teachers Middle (grades 6-8) Participant Roles Principals / Asst.
-Principals Grade Levels High (grades 9-12) Classroom observation focusing on Peer-to-peer lesson factors such as planning and preparation, discussion Lesson modeling with knowledge of content, pedagogy and standards, classroom environment, Follow-up Activities mentoring PLN Culminating Project Evaluation Methods instructional delivery and professionalism.
-Participant survey Review of participant lesson plans aligne stude ricula across s all schools for all Data Warehousing Start 9/1/2014 Titl nent Description As part of the Multi-Tiered System of Support (M should be followed by a diagnostic assessment to students identified as needing strategic or intense school needs to implement a diagnostic assessment while the high school needs to expand its use of o provide detailed informat ive intervention.
-The eleme ent as part of the MTSS pro tion on entary ocess Person Respon Principals nsible SH 3.0 S 1 EP 20 additional courses and students.
-Provider Vendor Type For Profit Company App.
+Principals Grade Levels High (grades 9-12) Peer-to-peer lesson Classroom observation focusing on factors such as planning and preparation, discussion Lesson modeling with knowledge of content, pedagogy and standards, classroom environment, Follow-up Activities mentoring PLN Culminating Project Evaluation Methods instructional delivery and professionalism.
+Participant survey Review of participant lesson plans ligned cur tudents. ricula across ss all schools for all Data Warehousing Start 9/1/2017 End 6/30/2018 Tit l Diagnostic A nent Description As part of the Multi-Tiered System of Support (MTSS) model, universal screenings should be followed by a diagnostic assessment to provide detailed information on students identified as needing strategic or intensive intervention.
+The elementary school needs to refine its implement a diagnostic assessment as part of the MTSS process while the high school needs to expand its use of a diagnostic assessment to Person Respons Principals ible SH 3.0 S 1 EP 20 Provider Vendor Type For Profit Company App.
 No